marmelab/ng-admin/README.md

 ## Tests

-Tests are lunched with karma by grunt:
+Tests are launched with karma by grunt:

 ```
 grunt test